vvnsrzn/www/content/projects/surf-club-merignac.md

 ![scm.webp](/projects/scm.webp)

+## Surf Club Mérignac

+*Unfortnunately this app is not reachable!*

-For this website, I used the following technologies:
+For this web app, I used the following technologies:
 - **Frontend**
   - Framework: NuxtJS
   - CSS: TailwindCSS